History of the Labour Party (UK): First Labour government

 The 1923 general election was fought on the Conservatives' protectionist proposals; although they got the most votes and remained the largest party, they lost their majority in parliament, requiring a government supporting free trade to be formed.
-So with the acquiescence of Asquith's Liberals, Ramsay MacDonald became Prime Minister in January 1924 and formed the first ever Labour government, despite Labour only having 191 MPs (less than a third of the House of Commons).
+So with the acquiescence of Asquith's Liberals, Ramsay MacDonald became prime minister in January 1924 and formed the first ever Labour government, despite Labour only having 191 MPs (less than a third of the House of Commons).

-Because the government had to rely on the support of the Liberals, it was unable to get any arguably socialist legislation passed by the House of Commons.
-The most significant measure was the Wheatley Housing Act which began a building programme of 500,000 homes for rent to working-class families.
+The most significant measure introduced by the first Labour government was the Wheatley Housing Act which began a building programme of 500,000 homes for rent to working-class families.
+However, because the government had to rely on the support of the Liberals it was unable to implement many of its more contentious policies such as nationalisation of the coal industry, or a capital levy.
+Although no radical changes were introduced, Labour demonstrated that they were capable of governing.

 The government collapsed after only nine months when the Liberals voted for a Select Committee inquiry into the Campbell Case, a vote which MacDonald had declared to be a vote of confidence.
 The ensuing general election saw the publication, four days before polling day, of the hoaxed Zinoviev letter, which implicated Labour in a plot for a Communist revolution in Britain, and the Conservatives were returned to power, although Labour increased its vote from 30.7% of the popular vote to a third of the popular vote—most of the Conservative gains were at the expense of the Liberals.
 The Zinoviev letter is now generally believed to have been a forgery.